The screaming was almost unbearable…

 - Helping students at an early stage can prevent more severe behavior problems.

-- Each child is unique, and schools should provide many different types of behavior supports.
+- Each child is unique, and schools should provide many different types of behavioral supports.

 - Research and science-based techniques should be the only type of behavior techniques taught.